DE-RSTC: A rational secure two-party computation protocol based on direction entropy: New utility based on mutual information

 \subsection{New utility function of the players}

-We use a random variable $X$ to represent $P_1$.
-When $P_1$ chooses to non-cooperation, it is recorded as $X=0$.
-Otherwise, when $P_1$ chooses to cooperate, it is recorded as $X=1$.
-The strategy of $P_1$ can be described by the probability distribution of $X$.
-As follows:
+In this section, We first use $X=0$ to represent the players $P_1$ chooses a non-cooperative strategy, and $X=1$ to represent the players $P_1$ chooses a cooperative strategy.
+Similarly, We use $Y=0$ to represent the players $P_2$ chooses a non-cooperative strategy, and $Y=1$ to represent the players $P_2$ chooses a cooperative strategy.
+Then the behavior strategies of $P_1$ and $P_2$ can be described by the probability distribution of $X$ and $Y$ respectively, as shown in Equation \ref{equ10}:

-Similarly, we use a random variable $Y$ to represent $P_2$.
-When $P_2$ chooses to non-cooperation, it is recorded as $Y=0$.
-Otherwise, when $P_1$ chooses to cooperate, it is recorded as $Y=1$.
-The strategy of $P_2$ can be described by the probability distribution of $Y$ As follows:

-According to the probability distribution of $P_1$ and $P_2$, suppose the joint probability distribution of random variable $(X,Y)$ is as follows.
+Where $0<\mu<1$, $0<\nu<1$.
+According to the probability distribution of $P_1$ and $P_2$, we suppose the joint probability distribution of random variable $(X,Y)$ is as follows:

 Where $a,b,c,d,\mu,\nu$ satisfy the following three linear relationship equations: